No items found.

 2. Setup your podcast equipment

 Your next step is to set up your podcast recording equipment.
-Luckily, you don’t need a fancy studio to create a professional podcast.
+Luckily, you don’t need a fancy studio or equipment to create a professional podcast.

 What equipment do you need to start a podcast?

 It depends on your budget and goals.
-If you’re genuinely cash-strapped, you can start a podcast with a computer, and a good idea.
+If you’re genuinely cash-strapped, you can start a podcast with just a computer, a good smartphone, and a good idea.
 But if you’re serious about creating an enjoyable podcast, start with these basics:

 Podcast Microphone(s):

 Choosing a podcast microphone can make or break your recording quality.
-You should look at three factors:
+I consider these three factors:

 Polar pattern: A mic’s polar pattern is where it picks up sound.
 Cardioid mics are standard for podcasts as they only pick up sound from the front and capture little background noise.